Marcus Goldman

-Marcus Goldman (born Marcus Goldmann; December 9, 1821 – July 20, 1904) was a Jewish American investment banker, businessman, and financier.
+Marcus Goldman (born Marcus Goldmann; December 9, 1821 – July 20, 1904) was a German American investment banker, businessman, and financier.
 He was the founder of Goldman Sachs, which has since become one of the world's largest investment banks.

 Early life

-Mark Goldmann was born on December 9, 1821, in Trappstadt, Bavaria, Germany, to an Ashkenazi Jewish family.
-His father, Wolf Goldman, was a farmer and cattle dealer.
+Marcus Goldman was born on December 9, 1821, in Trappstadt, Kingdom of Bavaria, to an Ashkenazi Jewish family.
+His father, Wolf Goldmann, was a farmer and cattle dealer.
 His mother, Bella Katz Oberbrunner, who came from Zeil am Main, was widowed with five children from a former marriage; her first husband was called Samuel Oberbrunner.
 His paternal grandfather was called Jonathan Marx until he changed his name to Goldmann when Jews were allowed to have surnames in 1811.
 While attending classes at the synagogue in Würzburg, he met Joseph Sachs, who would become his lifelong friend.
+In Bavaria, Goldman worked as a schoolteacher.

 Goldman immigrated to the United States from Frankfurt am Main, Germany, in 1848 during the first great wave of Jewish immigration to America, resulting from the Revolutions of 1848 in the German states.
 Upon his arrival in America, his name was changed to Marcus Goldman by US immigration.
+He married Bertha Goldman (no relation to Goldman's family), who was 19 and also a Jewish immigrant.

 Career

 Goldman worked as a peddler with a horse-drawn cart and later as a shopkeeper in Philadelphia, where he initially rented the room in a boarding-house previously rented by his old friend Joseph Sachs.
-In 1869, Goldman relocated to New York City and hung out a shingle on Pine Street in lower Manhattan, with the legend "Marcus Goldman & Co.", setting himself up as a broker of IOUs.
+He later became a shopkeeper, after setting up a clothing store on Market Street.
+In 1869, Goldman relocated to New York City in search of a more profitable work.
+He set up a shingle on Pine Street in lower Manhattan, with the legend "Marcus Goldman & Co.", identifying himself as a broker of IOUs.